-10. Be Smart With Ad Campaigns
+10. Be Smart with Ad Campaigns

 You’ve never had more options for fintech marketing ad campaigns than you do now.

 Fintech marketing should focus on generating an impression in areas where the target audience receives the majority of the attention.
-Many businesses, however, continue to rely on television and radio commercials when they should be utilising Google, YouTube, and Facebook Ads.
+Many businesses, however, continue to rely on television and radio commercials when they should be utilizing Google, YouTube, and Facebook Ads.